nuts-foundation/nuts-node/README.rst

     auth.contractvalidators               [irma,dummy,employeeid]          sets the different contract validators to use auth.irma.autoupdateschemas           true                             set if you want automatically update the IRMA schemas every 60 minutes. auth.irma.schememanager               pbdf                             IRMA schemeManager to use for attributes.
-Can be either 'pbdf' or 'irma-demo'.
+Can be either 'pbdf' or 'irma-demo'. auth.irma.cors.origin                 []                               sets the allowed CORS origins for the IRMA server **Events**
-    **Events**
     events.nats.hostname                  0.0.0.0                          Hostname for the NATS server events.nats.port                      4222                             Port where the NATS server listens on